ava-labs/core-mobile/README.md

 ## Add config files

 ### Environment file
-Create a `.env` file in the root of the project.
-The contents of the .env file are in 1Password.
+Create a `.env.development` and `.env.production` files in the root of the project.
+The contents of the .env files are in 1Password.
 Ask permission to access it (the vault name is Mobile team).
-Once access is given copy and paste the contents from the 1Password Secure Note into your local .env file.
+Once access is given copy and paste the contents from the 1Password Secure Note into your local .env files.

-IMPORTANT: the `.env` is never to be committed to the repo, and is already added to .gitignore.
+IMPORTANT: the `.env` files are never to be committed to the repo, and are already added to .gitignore.

 ### Android configs
 Download `keystore.properties` from 1Password and place it in the `android` folder